-After this course, students should be be able to quantitatively calculate electromagnetic fields in some simple situations.
-They should know about the origin and properties of the speed of light, and they should be able to analyze both conceptually and quantitatively simple situations involving charges, currents, electric fields, magnetic fields, resistors, capacitors, inductors, electro-magnetic waves, light, and the phenomena of electromagnetic induction, diffraction, and interference.
-Students will be able to derive algebraic expressions that allow to calculate the value of physical quantities as they are determined by other physical quantities in specific situations.
-For example, students will be able to calculate, algebraically and numerically, the magnitude and direction of a magnetic field at a certain point in space when given the values and the coordinates of specific current distributions, or the time dependence of an electric field.
-As another example, students will be able to design a system that uses lenses or mirrors to form the image of an object, and to determine the light intensity pattern on a screen as it is affected by diffraction or interference.
+For example, students will be expected to be able to calculate, algebraically and numerically, the magnitude and direction of a magnetic field at a certain point in space when given a certain current distributions, or the time dependence of an electric field.
+As another example, students should be able to design a system that uses lenses or mirrors to form the image of an object, and to determine the light intensity pattern on a screen as it is affected by diffraction or interference.
 Students will be able to quantitatively determine the currents and voltages that will appear over various circuit elements as voltages are applied, currents are forced through the circuits, or switches are flipped.